 Eggs are a perfect example of this.
 Eggs can have all sorts of labels… cage-free, free-range, vegetarian-fed, natural… but only a few of those terms are regulated, and even those terms aren’t what you think they are.

 For example, according to the United States Department of Agriculture, in order for eggs to be labeled free-range, “producers must demonstrate to the Agency that the poultry has been allowed access to the outside.”

 We may think this looks like happy chickens, roaming on some grassy acreage eating bugs and grass.
-In reality, it’s thousands of chickens packed into a barn that has a few over-sized doggie doors on either side.
+In reality, it’s thousands of chickens packed into a barn that has a few oversized doggie doors on either side.
 This article offers a good explanation and great images to illustrate.

-I wrote this article on what the meat labels mean and I’m saving the various types of eggs for another post, but my point here is this: know your food labels so you’re not overpaying for quality you think you’re getting.
+I wrote this article on what the meat labels mean and I’m saving the various types of eggs for another post, but my point here is this: know your food labels so you’re not overpaying for the quality you think you’re getting.

 7. Use Sprouts Mobile Coupons

 I quit clipping coupons a few years ago because it was very time-consuming, but it only takes a minute or two to go through the Sprouts coupons and click on the ones that I want.
-Plus the value of the Sprouts mobile coupons tend to be a lot higher than traditional coupons.
+Plus the value of the Sprouts mobile coupons tends to be a lot higher than traditional coupons.
 Most coupons are in the $1-$1.50 range, with some at $3 or even $5!